lkfink/pupilTutorial/README.md

 ## Citation
 If using anything from this repository, cite:

-Fink, L., Simola, J., Tavano, A., Lange, E. B., Wallot, S., & Laeng, B. (2021, December 2).
+Fink, L., Simola, J., Tavano, A., Lange, E. B., Wallot, S., & Laeng, B. (2023, in press).
 From pre-processing to advanced dynamic modeling of pupil data. https://doi.org/10.31234/osf.io/wqvue